ProFatXuanAll/language-model-playground/doc/source/glossary.rst

     ``\d+`` means checkpoint step.

   context window
+  context window size
+  context windows
+    When performing tasks with :term:`time-series` data, one sometimes have to deals with long :term:`sequence` and cannot fit the whole sequence into memory.
-    When performing task with time-series data, one usually chuck a time-series data into frames and :term:`optimize` :term:`model` on these frames.
+    In this case we usually chuck a time-series data into subsequences (or frames) and train :term:`model` on these subsequences.
-    The fancy name for a frame is called **context window**, and the size of each frames is called **context window size**.
+    The fancy name for subsequences is **context window**, and the size of each subsequence is called **context window size**.
-    This helps to ease the :term:`optimization` problems like :term:`gradient explosion` and :term:`gradient vanishing`.
+    When optimize :term:`RNN` models, one usually need to optimize on subsequences instead of the whole sequence to ease the :term:`optimization` problems like :term:`gradient explosion` and :term:`gradient vanishing`.

   cross entropy
   cross entropy loss